Skip to main content

 Undergraduate Student Organizations

 All undergraduate students who have an interest in Communication Studies can join the Undergraduate Student Association, Lambda Pi Eta, and COMMbassadors.
-Dr. Carrie Kennedy-Lightsey is the advisor of both the Undergraduate Communication Association and Lambda Pi Eta.
-Dr. Scott A. Myers is the advisor of COMMbassadors.
+Dr. Scott A. Myers is the current advisor of all three organizations.

 Students also have the opportunity to serve as Undergraduate Teaching Assistants in our undergraduate courses or as Undergraduate Research Assistants for faculty members who are working on research projects.